 The Kowsky Park Playground is perfect for toddlers.
 Photo by author

-8. Just south of the marina and up some some steps, the Kowsky Park Playground isn't just the one of the best toddler-specific playgrounds in BPC, but one of the best in all of Manhattan.
+Just south of the marina and up some steps, find the Kowsky Park Playground, which isn't just one of the best toddler-specific playgrounds in Battery Park City, but one of the best in all of Manhattan.

 Each Tom Otterness sculpture seems to have its own fantastic story to reveal.
 Photo by Tom Powel Imaging

-11. Battery Park City is filled with kid-friendly, immersible art, from the playful Tom Otterness sculptures in Penny Park (officially called The Real World) to the playground-sized, ruin-like The Upper Roomo, on the esplanade, off Albany Street.
+Battery Park City is filled with kid-friendly, immersive art, from the playful Tom Otterness sculptures in Penny Park (officially called The Real World) to the playground-sized, ruin-like The Upper Room, on the esplanade, off Albany Street.
 Don't miss Shuli Sadé’s Bird’s-Eye View, Battery Park City’s first art installation to use augmented reality.

 The revamped Battery Park City Library hosts popular storytimes and more family events.
 Photo courtesy of New York Public Library

-Arrive early to snag a spot at the popular children’s programs at the Battery Park City Library, or just enjoy reading at one of NYC’s newest—and newly renovated in 2017—branches.
+Arrive early to snag a spot at the popular children’s programs at the Battery Park City Library, or just enjoy reading.

-See a movie at the never-crowded Regal Battery Park Stadium 11 cinemas, completely refurbished with reclining seats for 2017.
+See a movie at the never-crowded Regal Battery Park Stadium 11 cinemas with its reclining seats.